 We have incurred significant net losses since our inception.
 We anticipate that we will continue to incur significant losses for the foreseeable future, and we may never achieve or maintain profitability.
-As of September 30, 2020, we had cash, cash equivalents and marketable securities of approximately \$161.3 million.
+As of March 31, 2021, we had cash, cash equivalents and marketable securities of approximately \$125.5 million.
 We may need to raise additional equity and/or debt capital to fund our continued operations, including clinical trials and other product development.
+We may also choose to raise additional equity and/or debt capital if appropriate opportunities become available.
 Our monthly spending levels vary based on new and ongoing development and corporate activities.
 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a time-consuming, expensive and uncertain process that takes years to complete.

 In the event we do not successfully raise sufficient funds in financing our product development activities or do not have appropriate developmental assets, we will curtail our product development activities commensurate with the magnitude of the shortfall or our product development activities may cease altogether.
-To the extent that any costs of the ongoing development exceed our current estimates and we are unable to raise sufficient additional capital to cover such additional costs, we will need to reduce operating expenses, sell assets, enter into a strategic transaction, or effect a combination of the above.
+To the extent that any costs of the ongoing development exceed our current estimates and we are unable to raise sufficient additional capital to cover such additional costs, we will need to reduce operating expenses, sell assets, enter into strategic transactions, or effect a combination of the above.
 No assurance can be given that we will be able to affect any of such transactions on acceptable terms, if at all.